Here are some more amazing photographs that can take us back.

 Villa of Brule

-This photograph is of the Villa of Brule near Pine Ridge, South Dakota was taken by John C.H.
+This photograph is of the Villa of Brule near Pine Ridge, South Dakota.
+It was taken by John C.H.
 Grabill.
-There was even a great Indian camp on this villa.

-Do you see all the teepees?
-How many do you guess are in this photo?
+There even a great Indian camp on this villa, which is why you can see so many teepees.
 This photo was taken in 1891, and it looks like something out of a photo book!

 Do you want to know who was the most well-known outlaw in the old west?
 It was Johnny Ringo.
-Johnny and his group called the Cochise County boys were the ultimate menaces back then and the most feared.
+Johnny and his group were called the Cochise County boys.

 Utah Big Cottonwood Canyon